leharris3/satformer/readme.md

-# A deep space-time network for extreme precipitation forecasting
+# A Space-Time Transformer for Precipitation Forecasting
 ---

 **Levi Harris**, Tianlong Chen